PriyajitMaity/learning-app_mern/README.md

-This is MERN project with shadcn-ui
+This is MERN project using shadcn-ui

 ## Getting Started
 First run the development server